Vegan vs Leather - Why veg tan leather is more animal and eco friendly than vegan imitations

 India is also one of the countries with the worst leather tanning practices and a country where cows are slaughtered just for their hides.
 These cows are frequently taken to the neighboring country of Pakistan to be killed and their hides sold there.

-I understand that these items are usually inexpensive and that can make them very appealing, but if you can, purchasing your kink gear from a leatherworker who sources their own hides, or even better sources veg tan leather, is a much more eco-friendly choice than purchasing from a reseller.
+I understand that these items are usually inexpensive and that can make them very appealing, but if you can, purchasing your kink gear from a leatherworker who sources their leather from reputable tanneries is better.